magnus-w/dev/Notes.md

 ## You can also compute

 But it doesn't stop there.
 You can also *run* the code!
 Like in AWS, you can spin up virtual servers and instances of your code and test it, run it.
 This is huge!
 On GitHub!
 It's GitHuge!

+The big difference obviously being that if you compare with AWS or GCC, you have to set up your own, local dev environment and upload to the cloud.